-The Office of Online Education announces its first Exemplary Online Course Design competition!
+The Office of Online Education announces its second Exemplary Online Course Design competition!

 The purpose of this competition is to recognize and celebrate high quality, innovative online course design across our University community.
 We look forward to entries from any segment of the University!
 Please remember, our award recognizes course design, not teaching.